One of the lesser known Archangels, Uriel, Uri'el

 - Uriel is an important recurring character in The Dresden Files from Small Favor onwards, as an ally, mentor and sort-of-almost-employer of the main character.
 He is the guardian of free will and Heaven's assassin, spook, spymaster and doer of the gritty jobs, such as the historical slaying of the First Born of Egypt.
 He's given a lot more room to work than the other Archangels and is seen as the most subtle amongst them, and (because of this) the most dangerous.
 Mab likes his style..
 Don't call him 'Uri'.note ("Mr. Sunshine" is acceptable.)

-- Oh, and he's also possibly the most powerful character Harry's encountered, short possibly Mother Winter and Mother Summer.
+- Oh, and he's also possibly the most powerful character Harry's encountered.
+Uriel admitted to having the power to destory galaxies.
+Only the oldest of the fae, Mother Winter and Mother Summer, might be able to match his power.

 - In Weaveworld, the nigh-omnipotent entity Uriel claims to be an angel.
 It's probably wrong.